 Thanks to a 2020 fundraising campaign, we were able to bring on a team of Pineywoods steers to train as oxen.
 And they’re well on their way!

-Oxen once made up nearly one third of all draft animals in the South were oxen; for every team of horses, there was a team of oxen.
+Even by the 1890s, oxen made up nearly one third of all draft animals in the South were oxen; for every team of horses, there was a team of oxen.
 Southern ox driving has its own distinct style and breeds, both of which are in danger of being lost forever.

 Today, oxen use has all but disappeared everywhere in the US except New England, where competition leagues and continued small scale agriculture have kept the traditions alive.
 Feed the People Farms was delighted to take place in the 2021 University of New Hampshire’s Oxen and Teamster Survey of the U.S.; the first Oxen survey since 1890; giving us a the first data on oxen use in over 100 years!

 In 2020, Slim received a scholarship to attend oxen basics training from Tillers International, who provide draft animal training for working farmers all over the world.
 In November 2020, Moses and Aaron were purchased from R&R Farms in Sylacauga, AL and brought back to the farm to begin their training.

 Moses and Aaron were one-year-old when they began their training.
 Training oxen takes patience and diligence, but it pays off down the road.
 At full size, Pineywoods steers can reach 1200 lbs each, and one team can pull roughly one ton.